schepw/schepw/README.md

-- 👋 Hi, I’m @schepw Iḿ 6from 1955, male and live in The Netherlands
+- 👋 Hi, I’m @schepw I´ḿ from 1955, male and live in The Netherlands
-- 👀 I’m interested in understanding how to use Linux/c++/Python (Iḿ an old COBOL/BASIC/DATAFLEX programmer.) mostly done jobs in a Microsoft environment (By the way I started with a KIM-2 (6502) in the early ´80s
+- 👀 I’m interested in understanding how to use Linux/c++/Python (I´ḿ an old COBOL/BASIC/DATAFLEX programmer.)
+     mostly done jobs in a Microsoft environment (By the way I started with a KIM-2 (6502) in the early ´80s)
 - 🌱 I’m currently learning how to use and implement microcontrollers (Arduinoś, ESP32 and Pico) and microcomputers (Raspberry Piś) in projects for my energy system, the garden and model (H0) railways.
 - 💞️ I’m looking to collaborate on many subjects...